matrixersp/Mini-Projects/Android/QuizApp/README.md

 # QuizApp

-a simple Android quiz app in Java
+A simple Android quiz app in Java